MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-enomcentral.md

     ![eNom-BP-Configure-1-1](../media/6f754710-fd29-4a0a-b362-fa7a5c5ff74f.png)

-2. Under **my domains**, choose the name of the domain that you want to edit.
+2. Under **my domains**, select the name of the domain that you want to edit.

     ![eNom-BP-Configure-1-2](../media/09d53e84-371c-4704-a8ce-e429ce9e133a.png)